Home Buying Education

 • Homebuyer Education Courses

-Some First-Time Homebuyers may be required or encouraged to complete a homebuyer education course, depending on the loan type or any down payment assistance programs being used.
-These courses are typically offered online through lenders, housing agencies, or state-approved providers and are designed to help buyers better understand the home-buying process and financial responsibilities.
+Some first-time homebuyers may be required or encouraged to complete a homebuyer education course, depending on the loan type or any down payment assistance programs being used.
+These courses are typically offered online through lenders, housing agencies, or state-approved providers and are designed to help buyers better understand the home-buying process and their financial responsibilities.

 • Utilities